King County Basin Stewards

 Habitat protection and restoration

-The Basin Stewards work with citizens and technical staff to develop and implement priority habitat protection and restoration projects in critical habitat areas along our rivers and streams.
+The Basin Stewards work with residents and technical staff to develop and implement priority habitat protection and restoration projects in critical habitat areas along our rivers and streams.
 They can help streamside landowners identify resources including funding for habitat protection.

 The Basin Stewards work with other County staff to coordinate volunteer efforts to restore streamside habitat areas.